dustin-jw/weeztoberfest/README.md

-# Eleventy Starter Lite
+# Weeztoberfest

 A minimal starter template for building a site with Eleventy.
 For those who prefer to add tools when needed rather than delete boilerplate.
-[Create a new repository from this template](https://github.com/dustin-jw/eleventy-starter-lite/generate).
+[Create a new repository from this template](https://github.com/dustin-jw/weeztoberfest/generate).

 This template is meant for the lazy developer, and the default configurations should _just work_ for simple projects.
 It is up to you to add a testing library, a bundler, or additional tooling if you decide that you need it for your project.